Trevorwl/Rref/README.md

 -flag that indicates whether or not a row is all zeros

 RowData::elementaryAdd is provided
-to allow for elementary row opearaions(see documentation).
+to allow for elementary row operations(see documentation).

 Operators are provided to allow for natural ordering of RowData objects.
 This allows for rows to be sorted in ascending order based on